redis/redis/design-documents/REDIS-CLUSTER-2.md

 The config hint may be something like:

-"we are switching to a new master, that is x.y.z.k:port, in a few seconds"
+    we are switching to a new master, that is x.y.z.k:port, in a few seconds

 When a client updates the config and finds such a flag set, it starts to continuously refresh the config until a change is noticed (this will take